 The deal is signed, both parties are satisfied with the outcome, and a new customer relationship has begun.
 Once the opportunity has officially transitioned into a paying client, your team’s focus should shift to keeping your customer happy and extending their lifetime value.

-Before you can effectively manage your pipeline, you need to know which metrics to track.
+In order to effectively manage your pipeline, you need to know which sales metrics to track.
 These will help you stay organized, better predict sales revenue, and ensure you always know how your sales reps are performing.

 Average Deal Size